 Disaster Preparedness is a responsibility shared by all.
-Everyone in the community, regardless of age or ability, should take steps to ensure they are prepared for a disaster individually as well as in their neighborhood, place of work, place of worship and other activities.
+Everyone in the community, regardless of age or ability, should take steps to ensure they are prepared for a disaster individually as well as in their neighborhood, place of work, place of worship, and other activities.

 This involves awareness and knowledge of the Team Norfolk plans as well as discussing individual plans with your family.
-It means sitting down with our children and talking about disasters with hopes of replacing fear with facts.
+It means sitting down with our children and talking about disasters with the hopes of replacing fear with facts.
 It's knowing how to stay informed throughout an incident and also how to engage and help others who might be in need.
 And it's all about doing these things now – ahead of the next incident.